tokenami/tokenami/packages/ds/README.md

 # @tokenami/ds

-This is the official design system for Tokenami.
+The official design system for Tokenami.
 You can use it as a starting point for your project or as a reference for building your own.

 ## Getting started